2012-2016 Road Maintenance Map

 Road Maintenance Map

 identifies the maintenance projects completed since 2012.
 This money comes from funds that are collected as part of the gas tax.
-The study showed that this $500,000 is the proper amount to spend on road maintenance for only those roads that are not failing.
+The study showed that $500,000 is the proper amount to spend on road maintenance for only those roads that are not failing.
 This is within the current City Budget.

 What will this mean for me?